Graphical layout

 Read the Terms of Use and the Privacy policy.

-ProjectWork for Business can be used during a license period, without subscription or direct debits.
+ProjectWork can be used during a license period, without automated extension, so no repeating direct debits.
 You buy a number of months, the minimum period is 6 months.
-A month before the end of the period you will be informed about extension in the app itself and by email.
+A month before the end of the period you will be informed about renewal in the app itself and by email.
 An extension is purchased before a trial or license expires but only starts at the expiration date.
-Without an extension you can still edit your schedules with limited features for free and purchase Business later.
+Without an extension you can only view your own schedules and others do not have access anymore.

 Purchasing is done in the app itself, ensuring you order for the correct account or domain.
 The license options, periods and prices will show in ProjectWork after you register in the app.
 The options are a license

-The buyer of a Group license will receive the license code and is responsible for forwarding it to the accounts to activate.
-A Google account activates itself permanently, there is no option to deactivate in favor of another account.
+The buyer of a Group license will receive an email with the license code and instructions on how to activate the Google accounts.
+A Google account activates itself permanently for a Group, there is no option to deactivate in favor of another account.

 The (sub-)domain in a Domain license is the part after the @ in the Google accounts that can use the license.

-In the support section of the site you find the manual.
+In the Support section of the site you find among others the manual.

 Task dependencies and conditions